 If you are pregnant and wondering if this unplanned pregnancy is something that you really want, you may be considering your other options and wondering what they are.
 This pregnancy may be an accident, or perhaps your circumstances have changed over the last few weeks or months, and you no longer feel that a new baby is a good idea.
 Although you may feel stressed and trapped right now, the good news is, you do have options.
 Termination may be an idea that you are considering, but if abortion is not an idea that feels good to you, there are several other unplanned pregnancy options that you can consider.

-The Father Might be a Fit
+Option #1 The Father of the Baby Might be a Fit to Parent

 When considering through all of your options for this unexpected pregnancy, one option that might come up is the idea of the baby’s father parenting the baby.
 If you are on good terms with the father of the baby and he knows about the pregnancy and is interested in taking the baby and being a full time dad, perhaps that is an option to consider.
 Parenting is not always easy, and it us much more than changing diapers and bottle feeding, but if the baby’s father has a safe place to live, and some family or friends that can help him in this journey, he might be a great option to take the baby.
 If, for whatever reason, the father is not in the picture or is not a safe option to parent the baby, you may still be wondering where you should go form here.

-Family Members May Help
+Option #2 Family Members May Help Raise the Child

 One idea to consider if you are pregnant and not ready to be a mom is to think about your family members who might be interested in helping you raise the baby.
 Perhaps your mom would be willing to have you live with her, and she can help with the baby.
 Or, maybe you have a sister or cousin, or perhaps a close friend who would like to help you raise the baby.
 If you are feeling as though this new baby is too much for you to handle right now, and would like to consider options besides abortion, thinking about family members who could help with the baby is a good option.